 Sepsis not only impacts patients on an emotional level, but it can also have a lingering impact on a patient’s physical ability.
 According to Iwashyna in a 2010 article in JAMA, among patients who had no limitations before their diagnosis of sepsis, more than 40% developed trouble with walking and nearly 20% of sepsis patients developed new problems with shopping or preparing a meal.

 The emotional and physical impact of sepsis can also translate into societal costs of healthcare.
-In a 2017 study of Medicare patients with a discharge diagnosis of sepsis, Prescott and Iwashyna found that were readmitted within 90 days.
+In a 2017 study of Medicare patients with a discharge diagnosis of sepsis, Prescott and Iwashyna found that 40% of them were readmitted were readmitted within 90 days.
 Using their research findings, they provide a framework for the redesign of care after sepsis.
 Dr. Iwashyna says, “We need to make sure families have the resources they need to care for survivors of sepsis when they get home.”

 It is easy to see how sepsis affects patients and the larger healthcare system.
 The question begs, how can healthcare providers better care for sepsis patient post-discharge?